 The day was created to celebrate surfing whilst at the same time bringing an important focus to the environmental issues threatening our oceans.

 Since then the celebrations have continued to grow into a truly worldwide event.
 Countries including Australia, New Zealand, Brazil, Argentina, Peru, Mexico, France, United Kingdom, Portugal, Spain, Norway, Israel, Japan, South Korea and coastal communities all over United States have participated in celebrations.

-Usually, the best and easiest way is to get amongst the waves.
-But in these current times that will be harder for some then others.
-With that in mind, Surfrider have developed some ways you can still celebrate International Surfing Day, 2020 in lockdown.
+The best and easiest way is to get amongst the waves.
+Surfrider have developed some ways you can celebrate International Surfing Day, 2024.

-If your able to visit your local beach, do a solo beach cleanup.
-Then use the hashtag #ISD2020 and tag @Surfrider as they will be highlighting the best on socials.
+If your able to visit your local beach, do a beach cleanup.
+Then use the hashtag #InternationalSurfingDay and tag @Surfrider to be featured on their socials.

 Next read: ‘How To Read a Surf Report’